The Virginia Creeper Trail

 The trail runs on a rail right-of-way dating to the 1880's first belonging to the Abingdon Coal and Iron Railroad.
 After investing sizable capital without actually opening, that company went out of business.
 In the early 1890s the company's assets were purchased by the Virginia-Carolina and Southern Railway.
 It too had financial trouble and its assets were purchased by the Virginia-Carolina Railway.
 In February 1900, the Virginia-Carolina Railway began operating in Damascus, Virginia.
 By 1912, the railroad extended to Whitetop and by the end of the decade to Elkland, North Carolina (now Todd).
 The train ran to Todd until 1933, when the terminus moved to West Jefferson.
 In 1957 the last steam engine retired, replaced by diesel powered engines.
 By 1974, the Norfolk and Western Railroad Company petitioned the Interstate Commerce Commission to abandon the line.
 In 1977 hard rains flooded and damaged most of the line, which was left un-repaired.
 In 1977 removal of the track began and the land in Virginia was secured by the US Forest Service for a recreation trail.
 The land in North Carolina was returned to the land owners.
 In Virginia, the right-of-way is owned by the Towns of Abingdon and Damascus, and by the National Park Service and the National Forest Service.

 Virginia Creeper Trail Facts

 Do you have some great photos of your Virginia Creeper Trail journey?
 Send them to email@example.com.
-We'll include them on this site and our Facebook Page.
+We'll include them on this site and all of our Social Media accounts.